scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 [A discussion of breaking changes and how this change can be deployed.]

 There are no conflicts with existing stuff.

+The SCION address header needs a semantic change: the SRC/DST ISD number may now be a P-ISD number.
+This constitues a semantic change to the SCION address header, but not a structural change.
+This change is fully backwards compatible.

+All other changes are additions to current features and APIs.

+The only constraint is that in any AS, CS nd BR must be updated before endhosts are updated, otherwise the segment request API does not work.

+It may be a useful extension (separate from this proposal) to add an API version identifier to the CS API so that a client knows which requests are available an which requests will fail.

 Naming
 ======